 - Primary Service Provider – If you are a service provider, our firm may have a custom solution for you to avoid GILTI.
 Please contact your associate to see if you meet the criteria.

-In short, GILTI is a new challenge to business owners of CFCs and dramatically changes the long standing assumption that active businesses that are established abroad are only taxed when income is distributed.
+In short, GILTI is a new challenge to business owners of CFCs and dramatically changes the long-standing assumption that active businesses that are established abroad are only taxed when income is distributed.
 Using offshore and low tax jurisdictions may have been attractive places to set up your businesses in the past, but GILTI changes all of that.
-We strongly recommend to review your current CFCs to see how you will be impacted.
+We strongly recommend reviewing your current CFCs to see how you will be impacted.

 For more about GILTI, click here.

 The writer is the CEO and President of Philip Stein and Associates